shroomerino/shroomerino.github.io/about.markdown

 permalink: /about/
 ---

 University student and hermit that decided to start a blog, somehow.
-Welcome.
+Screaming into the void, at this point.